magnus-nagarro/Ad-blocker-Raspberry-Ui/readme.md

 ## Start Blocker ##

 Now that you know how the Ui is structured, you can start using the blocker.
 Please press the Start button.
 The StatusBar should be green now.
-Else it's red and shows an error message of the error, which occured while the starting process.
+Else it's red and shows an error message of the error, which occurred while the starting process.